-- 1) Limited capital: There is shortage of capital as it is limited to ht ancestral property. - 2) Limited Managerial Skill: In this, all the decision have to be taken by the Karta but he is not intelligent in all fields of business.
-Therefore, sometimes the decisions taken are not fevourbale to the business. - 3) Unlimited Liabilities: In this, the responsibility of the Karta is unlimited so, he hesitates in taking new and risky decisions. - 4) Unbalances decision :- As Karta is overburdened, with work, he may take hart and unbalances decisions. - Note :- The joint Hindu Family business is an decline because of the diminishing number of joint Hindu families in the country.
+- 1) Limited capital: There is shortage of capital as it is limited to the ancestral property. - 2) Limited Managerial Skill: In this, all the decision have to be taken by the Karta but he is not intelligent in all fields of business.
+Therefore, sometimes the decisions taken are not favourbale to the business. - 3) Unlimited Liabilities: In this, the responsibility of the Karta is unlimited so, he hesitates in taking new and risky decisions. - 4) Unbalanced decision :- As Karta is overburdened, with work, he may take harsh and unbalanced decisions. - Note :- The joint Hindu Family business is on decline because of the diminishing number of joint Hindu families in the country.